-The rolling check-list of European Council conclusions lists all of the European Council’s commitments or policy pronouncements, by subject area, since 2010 – showing the evolution of wording regarding each issue over time – and details the degree of implementation of such commitments to date.
-The check-list was launched in June 2014, is updated four times a year, and is now in its seventh edition.
+A rolling check-list of European Council conclusions, which lists all the European Council’s commitments or policy pronouncements by subject area since 2010, showing the evolution of wording of each issue over time and detailing the degree of implementation of such commitments to date.
+The check-list was launched in June 2014, is updated four times a year, and is now in its fourteenth edition.

 A annual scorecard of Country-Specific Recommendations (CSRs), which evaluates how far the EU Member States are meeting their European Council commitments in this field.
 This evaluates the implementation of the CSRs adopted by the EU Council of Finance Ministers (EcoFin Council) each year, following endorsement by the European Council, within the framework of the European Semester.
 The scorecard has been published annually since October 2014.